soapstain22/GourmetServer/README.md

 # GourmetServer
-hey welcome to the Gourmet Java Server
+Welcome to the Gourmet Java Server, for the finest mining and or crafting experience.